-3 Scientific reasons why emotions do not belong in the workplace
+3 outdated reasons why emotions do not belong in the workplace

 Emotions outside the house are a tricky business, and sometimes a little bit icky and sticky.
 Feelings are generally cast out as having very little use in adult society, except at weddings, funerals, and movies.
 There are some grey areas like sports games, the birth of your firstborn, or maybe an anniversary.
 Work, however, is a complete and absolute no-go zone for your feelings.
 Leave them at the door please.
-They are not wanted and science tells us why.
+Here are 3 arguments from the past century to support this.

 1. Emotions get in the way of decision-making

 In the words of Ayn Rand "Emotions are not tools of cognition.
 They tell you nothing about the nature of reality."
 Neuroscience in the 20th century has supported these philosophical ideas with the view that cognition (thinking) is separate from emotions (feelings).
 And since 'thinking' and 'doing' are the main tasks at a work-place, emotions are kind of irrelevant at best, but mostly an obstacle.

 2. Psychopaths make great leaders